pizza3/react-wiki-preview/README.md

 ## API

+### Component

+### `<Wrapper/>`

 ### Props

 ### `keyword`

 Type: `[ string , { word: string, title: string}]`

-Provide a array of string's for which a preview would be needed, for some of them you can also mention it like this `{ word: "your word"; title: "wiki article title" }`.
-For some word's the article title won't be available so for those cases you can also use the above object.
+Provide a array of string's for which a preview would be needed, If a word doesn't exist as a wiki article or the title of the article itself is different for those cases you can mention it like this `{ word: "your word"; title: "wiki article title" }` instead of provind a `string`.

 Example
 ```js